PrachiSharma6/Learning/NextJS.md

 }
 export default Posts
-encodeURIComponent is used in the example to keep the path utf-8 compatible.
+encodeURIComponent is used in the example to keep the path utf-8 compatible. encodeURIComponent is a JavaScript function that is used to encode a URI component.
+In other words, it takes a string as input and returns a new string in which certain characters that have a special meaning in a URI are replaced with their corresponding percent-encoded values.
+For example, characters such as spaces, ampersands, and question marks are not allowed in certain parts of a URI, and using encodeURIComponent ensures that these characters are properly encoded so that they don't interfere with the structure of the URI. var originalString = "Hello, World!";
+var encodedString = encodeURIComponent(originalString);
+console.log(encodedString);
+// Output: Hello%2C%20World%21
 Alternatively, using a URL Object: import Link from 'next/link' function Posts({ posts }) {